UVdesk – Magento 2 Free Helpdesk Ticket System is an amazing extension that allows the customers to create support tickets regarding their queries.

 After successfully logging in UVdesk, a collaborator can check the ticket thread and can communicate over this ticket.
 Any new replies sent by a collaborator will be seen by both customer and the UVdesk agent.

-Admin Ticket Management
+Ticket System Management

 To manage your tickets, the admin needs to login to the backend panel and go to UVdesk Connector>Tickets.
 The admin can now see the overview of the tickets.
-All the tickets are labeled as New, Unassigned, Not replied, Mine, Starred and Trashed.
+All the tickets are labeled as New, Unassigned, Not replied, Mine, Starred, and Trashed.

 The tickets are automatically divided according to various events as follows: